joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 #### Cluster Finding

-Cluster finding is the main point of conceptual complexity in the program (and as we will find out, time complexity also #todo).
+Cluster finding is the main point of conceptual complexity in the program (and as we will find out, time complexity also).
 It is split into 5 parts,

 1. Initialisation with a random or pre-chosen position.
 3. A function performing single search iteration.